AliceO2Group/analysis-framework/hyperloop.md

 The synchronization from JIRA to the Hyperloop train system can take up to 30 minutes.

 ## My Analyses
+* _My Analyses_ is a personalized webpage which displays all the analyses where the user belongs to.
+* The analyses display can be expanded/collapsed and reordered with the buttons `✚/-`,`⇧` and `⇩`, or by dragging and dropping.
+This configuration is saved per user.
+* The user can add/remove, configure and enable/disable wagons in this page.
+* The user can add/remove datasets per analysis.

 ### Adding and configuring a wagon to an analysis
 ##### 1. <a name="addwagon"></a>Adding a new wagon:
 Using the _My Analyses_ page, inside of the _Analysis_ you want to add the wagon to, click on `✚ Add new wagon`.